Specification-First Knowledge Base for AEC Professionals

 Facilities considerations include solenoid cartridge lifecycle, battery maintenance models, false activation tuning, disinfectant residual management, and stagnation mitigation.

-A commercial touchless faucet is a distributed electromechanical system composed of:
+A commercial touchless faucet is a distributed electromechanical system composed of sensor, control, valve, and power elements.

 Sensor module (typically IR reflective technology with adaptive range logic)